Growth and Income Portfolio Equity Composite

 Sycamore Growth and Income Composite contains only fully discretionary growth and income equity accounts that invest in securities on the Sycamore approved trading list, (which consist only of common and preferred stocks) and for comparison purposes is measured against the S&P 500 Index.
 The minimum account value for inclusion in the composite is $100,000, as of October 1, 2013, If for any reason a portfolio falls below $60,000 for 2 consecutive quarters it will be removed from the composite.

 Sycamore Financial Group claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Sycamore Financial Group has been independently verified for the periods September 30, 1996 through December 31, 2021.
+Sycamore Financial Group has been independently verified for the periods September 30, 1996 through December 31, 2022.
 A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
 Verification provides assurance on whether the firm’s policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
-The Sycamore Growth and Income Composite has had a performance examination for the periods September 30, 1996 through December 31, 2021 The verification and performance examination reports are available upon request.
-The investment management fee schedule for the composite is 1.5% on the first $0.5million, 1% on the next $1 million, 0.8% on the next $8.5 million, and .6% on amounts above $10 million.
-Actual investment advisory fees incurred by clients may vary.
+The Sycamore Growth and Income Composite has had a performance examination for the periods September 30, 1996 through December 31, 2022.
+The verification and performance examination reports are available upon request.

 Separate Account Supplemental Information